-Quicken or QuickBooks Import:
+6. Quicken or QuickBooks Import:

-- •To import your data, you must track your financial data in Quicken 2014 or later, or QuickBooks 2014 or later.
+- To import your data, you must track your financial data in Quicken 2014 or later, or QuickBooks 2014 or later.
 If you have an earlier version of Quicken, you can import using TXF.
 If you have the multi-user version of the QuickBooks program, note that only the QuickBooks Administrator can import QuickBooks data to TurboTax.
 QuickBooks must also be in single-user mode. - Car and truck expenses: You may import Quicken data to only one Car and Truck Expense Worksheet per activity. - If you had short sales in Quicken, use the TXF import.
 Review your Schedule D carefully. - Some capital gain transactions with a net gain of zero may not import.
 Review your Schedule D carefully. - Imported transactions must be in US dollars.
 TurboTax doesn't support foreign currency. - Quicken import no longer supports: Unreported Tips (Form 4137), Education Credits (1098-T), Adoption Credit (Form 8839), Medical Savings Account Distribution (Form 8853), Installment Sales (Form 6252), and Casualty Loss (Form 4684).
 You will need to enter these manually.

-Other Imports:
+7. Other Imports:

-- As mentioned earlier, amounts larger than 9,999,999.99 will not import.
-Be sure 14. that you review your imported data carefully. - \bullet 1099-OID and 1099-INT Market Discount is not supported for import.
-You will need to manually enter. - 1099-B Regulated Futures Contracts, Foreign Currency Contracts and Section 1256 Option Contracts are not supported for import. - You can import up to 2,100 transactions using a desktop version of TurboTax and 1,000 transactions using TurboTax Online.
+- Amounts larger than 9,999,999.99 will not import.
+Be sure that you review your imported data carefully. - 1099-OID and 1099-INT Market Discount is not supported for import.
+You will need to manually enter. - 1099-B Regulated Futures Contracts, Foreign Currency Contracts and Section 1256 Option Contracts are not supported for import. - You can import up to 2,100 transactions using a desktop version of TurboTax and 1,000 transactions using TurboTax Online. - What-if Worksheet We do not support and/or divide the income and deductions for community property states.